 In the face of this invasion, a team from UC Davis has been experimenting with rubber mats that suffocate Asian clams on the lake bottom.
 So far, the treatment looks promising.

 Tahoe Basin Building Boom

 Keeping the lake blue – and not green – has been a rallying cry for both environmental groups and Tahoe’s tourism industry.
 Forty years ago, scientists could see 100 feet into the lake.
-Today, clarity has decreased to just 64-feet deep.
+Today, the clarity has decreased significantly to 64 feet.

 “It’s driveways.
 It’s houses.
 What you cover on the land then interferes with the soils ability to filter runoff.
 That’s what’s causing clarity loss,” says Regan.